Spring Confetti Bars feature a white chocolate cookie base topped with marshmallows, M&M’s, and sprinkles. These easy bars are perfect for a crowd!

 - 2 teaspoons vanilla extract

-- 2 cups + 2 tablespoons white all-purpose flour
+- 2 cups + 2 tablespoons all-purpose flour

 - 1/2 teaspoon baking soda

-- 1/2 teaspoon fine sea salt
+- 1/2 teaspoon salt

-- 1 and 1/4 cups white chocolate chips, divided
+- 1-1/4 cups white chocolate chips divided

 - 3 cups miniature marshmallows

-- 3/4 cup spring-colored M&M's
+- 3/4 cup pastel M&M’s

 Instructions

-- BAKE: Press the cookie dough into the prepared 9×13-inch pan.
-Bake the bars for 22-26 minutes or until the top is no longer glossy and edges are ever-so-slightly browned.
-Remove from the oven and immediately top with the miniature marshmallows.
+- Press the cookie dough into the prepared 9×13-inch pan.
+Bake the bars for 22–26 minutes or until the top is no longer glossy and edges are ever-so-slightly browned.
+Remove from the oven and immediately top with the mini marshmallows.
 Return to the oven for 1 minute and 30 seconds.

 Recipe Notes